enp0s10-GH/dockerpuppet/README.md

 - Knowledge at Docker
 - Knowledge at Puppet
+- `Docker` https://docs.docker.com/engine/install
+**Nice to have**
 - Knowledge in Bash.

-- `Docker` https://docs.docker.com/engine/install
-- That it works properly you need at least 2 servers, once the puppet server,which is set up by this project, and a puppet agent, which uses this server.
+That it works properly you need at least 2 servers, once the puppet server,which is set up by this project, and a puppet agent, which uses this server.
 More Informations at https://puppet.com/docs/puppet/5.5/man/agent.html \
   https://puppet.com/docs/